Home Majors Political Science

-Political Science and Government Degree
+Political Science

 Students study political systems, governmental institutions, public policy, political behavior, and theories of power and governance at local, national, and international levels.
 Graduates typically pursue careers in government, political campaigns, lobbying, public policy research, think tanks, law school, and nonprofit advocacy.
 Political science is one of the most common pre-law majors and develops strong analytical and persuasive communication skills.

-What Political Science and Government Graduates Do
+What Political Science graduates do

 Your political science degree is a versatile launchpad, often leading to careers far beyond Capitol Hill.
 Many graduates land in management, where a typical day involves leading a team, setting budgets for a nonprofit's outreach campaign, or developing strategy within a government agency.
 Others enter the classroom as secondary school teachers, spending their days designing civics lesson plans, grading essays, and guiding student debates.
 A common entry-level path is becoming a social science research assistant, where you'll gather data, clean survey results, and write literature reviews for senior analysts.